 Take a look and see how Jay Scotts planters were perfect for this office space!

-The client was looking to find planters and greenery that would thrive in an office environment.
-They needed planters that would not only compliment the office space but also keep the plants healthy and not a potential nuisance or safety hazard.View Project
+The client was looking to find planters that would not only compliment the office space but also keep the plants healthy and not be a potential nuisance or safety hazard.View Project

 Jay Scotts Planters Integrate Well With Biophilic Design